KAA Gent

 Gent enjoyed its first spell at the highest level in Belgian football between 1913–14 and 1928–29, and a second one from 1936–37 to 1966–67.
 In the 1970s and 1980s, the club had several promotions and relegations between the first and second divisions, before returning to the highest level in 1989.
 The club reached the quarter-finals of the 1991–92 UEFA Cup, which is their best achievement ever in European competitions.

 Aside from football, Gent also have other sports sections in track and field and field hockey.

 History

+Formation

 In 1864, an association called the 'Société Gymnastique la Gantoise', which was tasked with promoting gymnastics, was founded.
 Some branches quickly became independent and in 1891 the team merged with the Association Athlétique, which was in itself a merger of younger teams, such as Racing Club, Running Club and Red Star.
 The new merger team was called Association Athlétique La Gantoise, and aside from gymnastics, the activities were broadened to athletics, boxing, cricket, cycling, fencing, hockey, swimming and tennis.
 In this context, the athletics team KAA Gent was founded.